Phantas0s/ArchInstall/README.md

 [![Mousless Development Environment](screen_780.png)](screen.png)

 This is my **personal install scripts** to install my whole Mouseless Development Environment.
+The entry point is the file `install_sys.sh`.

 If you're searching the scripts related to my book Building Your Mouseelss Development Environment, it's there: https://github.com/Phantas0s/mouseless-book-companion/tree/master/part_III/05_user_installer/arch_installer

 **WARNING**: This set of script should be used for inspiration, don't run them on your system.